jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

     ./makePythonTdd.sh calculator

-  the computer will make a `Test Driven Development`_ environment for a project called :ref:`calculator<how to make a calculator>`, you can continue this in :doc:`/how_to/calculator`
+  the computer will make a `Test Driven Development`_ environment for a project called :ref:`calculator<how to make a calculator>`, you can continue this in :ref:`calculator<how to make a calculator>`

 ----